 |Total Credit Hours||16|

-Teachers who completed a phonics course as part of their undergraduate curriculum are exempt from taking EDT 642.
+Teachers who completed a phonics course as part of their undergraduate curriculum are exempt from taking TCE 642.

 Middle Childhood Generalist 4-6 Endorsement